 - 1 granny smith apple, cored and grated

-Finely dice the peppers and chilli, I find it better to use a food processor, as this helps to release the juices, but you can do this by hand if you like.
-Grate the apple, then put the peppers and the apples into a large, heavy-based saucepan.
+- DICE THE PEPPERS: Finely dice the peppers and chilli.
+It is better to use a food processor, as this helps to release the juices, but you can do this by hand if you like.
+Grate the apple, then put the peppers and the apple into a large, heavy-based saucepan.

-After the jelly has reduced allow to cool for 5 minutes before transferring to a heatproof jug.
+- JAR AND COOL: After the jelly has reduced, allow to cool for 5 minutes before transferring to a heatproof jug.
 Pour into the hot, sterilised jars.
 If you find the pieces of pepper are floating to the top of the jar, invert the jars every 10 minutes until set.
-Allow to set overnight.
-Store in a cool dry place and don’t forget to label the jars!